 The main problem with boxelder bugs is their large numbers.
 Hundreds of boxelder bugs can migrate to the same location to wait out the winter season.
-If the house is warm enough then the bugs will begin to emerge in your home.
+If your house is warm enough then the bugs will begin to emerge in your home.

-Boxelder bugs aren’t known to bite, but very rarely can puncture skin causing an irritated, red mark.
+Boxelder bugs aren’t known to bite but very rarely can puncture skin causing an irritated, red mark.
 Their droppings can cause red stains on furniture, curtains, or clothing.